yea-hung/estimateexcess/README.md

 estimate_weekly_excess('dpw.Northern California')
 ```

-The function will create a folder named `generated data` within the working directory.
-Each call of the function will add a group-specific results file here containing estimates for each time unit (ie, if conducting weekly analysis, the results file will include estimates for each week).

 Estimates for the entire time period are stored in `RR`.
 A possible framework is thus as follows:

 ```r